VoidMalware/IPing/README.md

 # IPing
-An IP pinger script working with a specific
+An IP pinger script working with a specific IP address range.
+Its kind of user-friendly and very advanced, working with an advanced pinger made from scratch for improved IP hunting.

 # Setup Guide